 It’s satisfyingly nostalgic.
 I’d love to travel back to that time like Gil.

-Gil (Luke Wilson) is an American Screenwriter who has “freeloaded” with his Fiance Inez (Rachel McAdams) along with her Parents on a trip to Paris.
+Gil (Luke Wilson) is an American Screenwriter who has “freeloaded” with his fiance Inez (Rachel McAdams) along with her Parents on a trip to Paris.
 One night, at Midnight in Paris, he discovers he is in the 1920’s.
 I enjoyed the fact that the audience caught on more quickly to this than Gil.

 Aside from being aesthetically beautiful to watch the story and the characters are captivating.
-One of my all time favourite films.
+One of my all-time favourite films.

 About Time (2013)

 A young man is told that he can travel back in time.
-But without spoiling the plot, the main character is incredibly likable.
+But without spoiling the plot, the main character is incredibly likeable.
 He doesn’t want to hurt anyone maliciously and is on a quest at the beginning to get a girlfriend.
 Domhnall Gleeson’s portrayal of Tim gets you on his side straight away, and his relationship with his Father (Bill Nighy) is heartwarming.

 But this isn’t that simple.
 Like life, the film gets more complicated and there are twists and turns.
 The wide range of Curtis characters all add to the flavour and make a great and enjoyable watch.
 There’s laughs, surprises and tears.